Ooggle/FlipperAnimationManager/README.md

 <br>

-Note: You will have to get a copy of `SDL2.dll` from the <a href="https://github.com/libsdl-org/SDL/releases" target="_blank">SDL repository</a> and have it alongside the .exe in order to run the application.
+Note: You will have to get a copy of `SDL2.dll` from the <a href="https://github.com/libsdl-org/SDL/releases">SDL repository</a> and have it alongside the .exe in order to run the application.

 <br>